International League Manager of the Year Award

 The International League Manager of the Year Award is an annual award given to the best manager in Minor League Baseball's International League based on their regular-season performance as voted on by league managers.
 Broadcasters, Minor League Baseball executives, members of the media, coaches, and other representatives from the league's clubs have previously voted as well.
 Though the circuit was founded in 1884, it did not become known as the International League on a consistent basis until 1912.
 The first Manager of the Year Award was not issued until 1967.
 After the cancellation of the 2020 season, the league was known as the Triple-A East in 2021 before reverting to the International League name in 2022.

 The only managers to win the award on three occasions are Joe Altobelli, who won in 1971, 1976, and 1980, and Rick Sweet, the winner in 2008, 2009, and 2022.
 Seven others have each won twice: Buddy Bailey, Eddie Haas, Dave Miley, Charlie Montoyo, Joe Morgan, Al Pedrique, and Jack Tighe.
 Tighe (1967 and 1968), Altobelli (1976 and 1977), Haas (1981 and 1982), Pedrique (2016 and 2017), and Sweet (2008 and 2009) won the award in consecutive years.

-Eight managers from the Scranton/Wilkes-Barre RailRiders have been selected for the Manager of the Year Award, more than any other team in the league, followed by the Pawtucket Red Sox (7); the Norfolk Tides and Rochester Red Wings (6); the Syracuse Mets (5); the Buffalo Bisons (4); the Charleston Charlies, Durham Bulls, Richmond Braves, and Toledo Mud Hens (3); the Columbus Clippers and Louisville Bats (2); and the Charlotte Knights, Gwinnett Stripers, Lehigh Valley IronPigs, Memphis Blues, Nashville Sounds, Omaha Storm Chasers, and Ottawa Lynx (1).
+Eight managers from the Scranton/Wilkes-Barre RailRiders have been selected for the Manager of the Year Award, more than any other team in the league, followed by the Pawtucket Red Sox and Rochester Red Wings (7); the Norfolk Tides (6); the Syracuse Mets (5); the Buffalo Bisons (4); the Charleston Charlies, Durham Bulls, Richmond Braves, and Toledo Mud Hens (3); the Columbus Clippers and Louisville Bats (2); and the Charlotte Knights, Gwinnett Stripers, Lehigh Valley IronPigs, Memphis Blues, Nashville Sounds, Omaha Storm Chasers, and Ottawa Lynx (1).

-Eight managers from the Baltimore Orioles Major League Baseball (MLB) organization have won the award, more than any other, followed by the Boston Red Sox and New York Yankees organizations (7); Cleveland Guardians and Philadelphia Phillies organizations (5); the Atlanta Braves, New York Mets, and Toronto Blue Jays organizations (4); the Detroit Tigers, Tampa Bay Rays, and Washington Nationals organizations (3); the Cincinnati Reds organization (2); and the Chicago White Sox, Houston Astros, Kansas City Royals, Milwaukee Brewers, and Pittsburgh Pirates organizations (1).
+Eight managers from the Baltimore Orioles Major League Baseball (MLB) organization have won the award, more than any other, followed by the Boston Red Sox and New York Yankees organizations (7); Cleveland Guardians and Philadelphia Phillies organizations (5); the Atlanta Braves, New York Mets, Toronto Blue Jays, and Washington Nationals organizations (4); the Detroit Tigers and Tampa Bay Rays organizations (3); the Cincinnati Reds organization (2); and the Chicago White Sox, Houston Astros, Kansas City Royals, Milwaukee Brewers, and Pittsburgh Pirates organizations (1).